Financial-Times/list-notifications-rw/api/api.md

 + Response 400 (application/json)

-    The level can only be "info" or "debug", all other levels will be ignored.
+    The level can only be "info" or "debug", all other levels (including junk text) will be ignored.

     + Body

             {
               "message": "Please specify one of [debug, info]" }